compintell/Mooncake.jl/docs/src/developer_documentation/forwards_mode_design.md

 1. Apply a series of standardising transformations to the `IRCode`.
 1. Transform each statement according to a set of rules to produce a new `IRCode`.
 1. Apply standard Julia optimisations to this new `IRCode`.
-1. Put this code inside a `MistyClosure` in order to produce a executable object.
+1. Put this code inside a `MistyClosure` in order to produce an executable object.
 1. Wrap this `MistyClosure` in a `DerivedFRule` to handle various bits of book-keeping around varargs.